Teacher Training London – the Secondary programme

 - Written assignments and presentations

-The University of St Mark and St John (Marjon), our validating body, will award your PGCE.
+The Plymouth Marjon University, our validating body, will award your PGCE.
 They quality assure all aspects of your academic progress and outcomes to ensure it remains of the highest quality.

 Teaching London PGCE Secondary qualifications